 Welcome to the course

 People with different abilities and skills can explore and adapt the course content.
-If you are a complete beginner, we suggest you start with Lesson 1.
-If you have basic skills already, you can skip to the next lesson and start at the level that’s right for you.
+However, if you are a complete beginner, we suggest you start with the Additional Information section.

 Once you become more confident in your digital skills, you will have access to a boundless world of information.
 New technologies are constantly being developed, making everyone a learner.
 Even if technologies are changing fast, the important thing is to grasp the nuts and bolts.
 This is what this course will help you do.

 For quick reference, you will find the meaning of any new words you encounter in the glossary.
 There is a quiz at the end of each lesson to encourage you to check your learning and on completion of the course, you will receive a digital badge and certificate of achievement.
 By the end of Everyday computer skills: a beginner’s guide to computers, tablets, mobile phones and accessibility, you should feel equipped with the skills to function inclusively in a digital world.

 The course has been designed with and for disabled learners, in partnership with Lead Scotland and The Open University in Scotland (OUiS), with funding from the Scottish Council for Voluntary Organisations (SCVO) Digital Participation Fund, matched by The OUiS.
 You can find more information on accessibility in the Introduction to this course.

 (Updated January 2023 - the previous version of the course is still available for enrolled learners.)